Glycine N-methyltransferase

-Thus, the substrates of this enzyme are S-adenosyl methionine and glycine, whereas its two products are S-adenosylhomocysteine and sarcosine.
+The enzyme catalyses a methylation reaction in which the amino acid glycine is converted to sarcosine.
+The methyl group comes from the cofactor, S-adenosyl methionine (SAM), which loses its methyl group and becomes S-adenosyl-L-homocysteine (SAH).

 Glycine N-methyltransferase belongs to the family of methyltransferase enzymes.
 The systematic name of this enzyme class is S-adenosyl-L-methionine:glycine N-methyltransferase.
 Other names in common use include glycine methyltransferase, S-adenosyl-L-methionine:glycine methyltransferase, and GNMT.
-This family of enzymes participates in the metabolism of multiple amino acids.
+It regulates methyl group metabolism in the liver and pancreas by alterating the ratio between SAM and SAH.
+It is inhibited by 5-methyltetrahydrofolate pentaglutamate.
+The product, sarcosine is converted back into glycine by the enzyme sarcosine dehydrogenase.

+Structural studies

+The crystal structure of three variants of the mammalian enzyme have been compared.